htkelly/pubspotx/README.md

 The about fragment displays some information about the app.

 User profile images are persisted in Firebase cloud storage.
-Pub data is persisted in Firebase realtime database.
+Pub data is persisted in Firebase Realtime Database.
 User preferences (i.e. app theme setting) are persisted in a local SQLite database using the Room persistence library.

 ## UML Diagram